 TLC will make reasonable accommodations for persons with documented disabilities.
 Students should notify TLC and their instructors of any special needs.
 Course content may vary from this outline to meet the needs of this particular group.
+This course is also available in Spanish.
 Please check with your State for special instructions.

 You will have 90 days from receipt of this manual to complete it in order to receive your Continuing Education Units (CEUs) or Professional Development Hours (PDHs).
 A score of 70% or better is necessary to pass this course.